jaicab/jaicab.github.io/_posts/2015-05-18-performance-makes-a-difference.md

 meta: I want to share the experience of building a responsive, performant website like Base Creative's one
 ---

 I don't blog very often.
 But when I do, it's because I have something important to share.
-Today we've launched [Base Creative's new website](http://basecreative.co.uk) which I've built entirely myself.
+Today we've launched [Base Creative's new website](http://basecreative.co.uk) which I've been asked to build from scratch.
 And it's fast.
 Blazing fast.
 Now I want to share that experience with you and tell you what I learned on the way.

 <a href="/assets/perfmatters_competitors.png" title="See aumented image">
 	<img src="/assets/perfmatters_competitors.png" alt="Filmstrip New Base vs Competitors" />